Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 You may also find yourself making use of the same breastfeeding positions when you breastfeed both children at the same time.

-Conversely, there lie some differences between tandem breastfeeding and breastfeeding twins; in tandem breastfeeding, you’re nursing children of different ages.
-The older nursing child doesn’t rely solely on breastfeeding because they are also eating solids, unlike the newborn.
+Conversely, there are some differences between tandem breastfeeding and breastfeeding twins; in tandem breastfeeding, you’re nursing children of different ages.

-How to Tandem Breastfeed
+How to Tandem Breastfeed?

-Things to Keep In Mind when Tandem Breastfeeding
+Things to Keep in Mind When Tandem Breastfeeding

-The body produces enough milk to feed both children, but if more concern is placed on the newborn getting enough milk, then you may consider feeding the newborn first before attending to the older child.
+The body produces enough milk to feed both children, but if more concern is placed on the newborn getting enough milk, you may consider feeding the newborn first before attending to the older child.

 There’s no perfect answer to structuring your feeding routine, but it’s better to believe enough milk would be generated by the body to feed both children, and there won’t be any need to try and control the experience.